fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_15.jpg)

-Figure 11.15: Sigmoid curve on a plot
+Caption: Sigmoid curve on a plot

 The sigmoid curve in figure 11.14 approaches 1 from the left and 0 from the right, without ever reaching 0 or 1.
 In this respect, 0 and 1